 Anatomy of the Hermexx Attack

-Quadruple its value at the start of 2020, The Hermexx cloaker, named after the Greek god of commerce and theft, has successfully seized the opportunity to exploit bitcoin’s recent rally and deceive users primarily in the UK, Germany and South Africa.
+The Hermexx cloaker, named after the Greek god of commerce and theft, has successfully seized the opportunity to exploit bitcoin’s recent rally and deceive users primarily in the UK, Germany and South Africa.
 Moreover, utilizing deceptive cryptocurrency lures, the cloaker has targeted Andriod users through Google Chrome.

 The sophistication of the campaign included fingerprinting the user’s device itself, then fingerprinting the environment by requesting the time zone of the device and comparing the time zone of the IP.